fishtree-attempt/simple-linear-regression-public-health/episodes/05-predictionSLR.md

 >## Exercise
->Using the `make_predictions()` function, obtain the expected mean average systolic blood pressure levels
+>1.
+Using the `make_predictions()` function, obtain the expected mean average systolic blood pressure levels
 >predicted by the `BPSysAve_AgeMonths_lm` model for individuals with an age
 > of 300, 400, 500 and 600 months.
-Obtain confidence intervals for these predictions.
+>2.
+Obtain 95% confidence intervals for these predictions.
+>3.
 How are these confidence intervals interpreted?
 > > ## Solution
 > >
 > > ~~~